 Recent technological advances have made possible the development of low-cost sensor nodes with heavily integrated sensing, processing and communication capabilities.
-Networked together in an ad-hoc fashion, hundreds of such nodes can be used for a variety of monitoring applications such as military surveillance, equipment monitoring or medical sensing.

 Information about the environment is gathered using a series of sensing elements connected to an analog-to-digital converter.
-Examples include microphones for acoustic sensing, accelerometers, temperature sensors etc. Once enough data is collected, it is processed locally and periodically forwarded to a base station, using a multi-hop routing protocol [27].
+Examples include microphones for acoustic sensing, accelerometers and temperature sensors.
+Once enough data is collected, it is processed locally and periodically forwarded to a base station, using a multi-hop routing protocol [27].

 The processing subsystem on the nodes depends on the nature of the application.
 Applications such as military reconnaissance that require significant processing to be performed at the nodes use sensor nodes with significant processing power.
-As an example, an improved model of the commonly used StrongARM 1100 processor (μ AMPS [27] and HiDRA nodes) reaches a frequency of 400 MHz and can support up to 64 MB of memory.
+As an example, an improved model of the commonly used StrongARM 1100 processor ( $\mu$ AMPS [27] and HiDRA nodes) reaches a frequency of 400 MHz and can support up to 64 MB of memory.

 As the processing and storage capabilities of sensor nodes tend to follow Moore's Law their communication and power subsystems become the major bottleneck of their design.
-For example, over the last years, the energy capacity of the batteries used in such nodes has exhibited a mere 2-3% annual growth.3 The main source of energy consumption in a node is the data transmission process.
+For example, over the last years, the energy capacity of the batteries used in such nodes has exhibited a mere 2-3% annual growth.
+The main source of energy consumption in a node is the data transmission process.
 There are several reasons for this:

-The energy drain during transmission is much larger than the consumption during processing [9].
-As an example, on a Berkeley MICA Mote sending one bit of data costs as much energy as 1,000 CPU instructions [18].
+The energy drain during transmission is much larger than the consumption during processing [10].
+As an example, on a Berkeley MICA Mote sending one bit of data costs as much energy as 1,000 CPU instructions [19].
+Faster processors typically achieve lower power consumptions per CPU instruction, making the above ratio even larger.
 2. Transmission ranges between nodes are fairly short.
 The transmitted data may thus require to traverse multiple hops to reach the base station.
 This retransmission process at each intermediate node is very costly.

-3. Nodes often use broadcast protocols over radio frequencies [17].
-Due to the high density of nodes, transmitted messages are not only received by the intended node, but by all nodes in the vicinity of the sender, thus increasing the overall power consumption.
+Furthermore, because nodes often use broadcast protocols over radio frequencies [18], transmitted messages are not only received by the intended node, but by all nodes in the vicinity of the sender, thus increasing the overall power consumption.

-Even on applications where battery lifetime is not a concern (ex: military surveillance sensing nodes attached to moving vehicles with practically infinite power supply) available bandwidth may not sustain a continuous feed of measurements for all sensors deployed in the terrain.
+Even on applications where battery lifetime is not a concern (ex: military surveillance sensing nodes attached to moving vehicles with practically infinite power supply), the available bandwidth may not sustain a continuous feed of measurements for all sensors deployed in the terrain.
 The design of data reduction protocols that effectively reduce the amount of data transmitted in the network is thus essential when the goal is to meet the application's bandwidth constraints or to increase the network's lifetime.